morningbob/Udacity_Self_Driving_Car_Nanodegree/writeup_template_alf.md

 ![alt text][image3]

 I choose one of the image from the test folder to be the model for testing out the effectiveness of my pipeline.
 In order to highlight the lanes of the road, I apply sobelx filter to the image.
 It helps highlighting the vertical lines of the image.
 I also change the image's color space to HLS and see the effects on each of the H, L and S channel.
 The S channel highlights the lanes the best.
-The respective images are shown here:

 I combined sobelx and S channel effects to produced the binary image as follows:
+![before processing][image5]
+![binary image][image6]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.